trap-representation/Chlore/lib/README.md

-All the libraries in here are standard-compliant and support the *basic instruction set*.
+All the libraries in here are strictly standard conforming (and support the *basic instruction set*).

 For shared objects that are being dynamically loaded, if an environment doesn't support dynamically loading shared objects, it will produce a *force_panic* with/without any extra diagonistic message.